Ukraine president says IAEA mission could still play a role | Headlines

 The International Atomic Energy Agency's (IAEA) mission to the Zaporizhzhia nuclear plant could still be important despite the difficulties met due to Russian presence at the site, Ukraine's President Volodymyr Zelenskiy said on Friday.

 Zelenskiy said ensuring the Zaporizhzhia plant returns to operate safely and remains connected to the country's power grid would help Ukraine to act to counter Europe's energy crisis.
-"Ukraine is ready to increase electricity exports to EU countries," he said.
+"Ukraine is ready to increase electricity exports to EU countries," he said, adding that at present Ukraine could export enough to meet at least 8% of Italy's consumption.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)